confluentinc/examples/ccloud/docs/beginner-cloud.rst

       ccloud kafka topic consume demo-topic-1 -b

+   where ``-b`` allows you to consume from the beginning of the topic

 #.
-Verify you see the following output:
+Verify your output resembles:

    .. code-block:: text